 - Italian Culture

-Perlitz and Seger went on to describe the Italian economy as quite segmented.
+Perlitz and Seger went on to describe the Italian economy as rather segmented.
 They divided them into traditionally organized family-run companies in the central parts of Italy versus the modern, larger corporations in the northern parts of Italy.
 According to them, northern Italy is generally very focused and swift in doing business.
 In the southern parts of the country business attitudes may be more relaxed.
 There seems to be very little research conducted so far on the management cultures of the different central and eastern European countries.
-The tendency of these cultures is to demonstrate a more Western-style of management system.
-However, pinning down the management culture in these regions is very difficult as they seem to be changing every day.
+The tendency of these cultures is to have a more Western-style of management system.
+However, pinning down the management culture in these regions is difficult as they seem to be changing every day.

 How we can help